Did you miss the memo?

-But let’s be honest about something: sometimes it’s a challenge to get myself to take the time to work on my core.
+But let’s be honest about something: sometimes it’s challenging to get myself to take the time to work on building core strength.

 It’s a major test of mind-over-matter and, as you can imagine, translates well to a wide variety of life experiences both on and off the yoga mat.